narner/MyWebsite/content/main.md

 evaluation.
 During this period, he worked with a variety of technologies, from Objective-C and Swift on both macOS and iOS to Python on a Raspberry Pi, and hardware sketches with Arduinos.

-Nick is currently interested in prototyping and creating new forms of human-computer interaction.
+Nick is currently prototyping and creating new forms of human-computer interaction.
 He is especially keen on building tools that delight and empower people to extend their creativity through technology.